nevinalisheva/docker-tuto/step02/readme.md

 ### .dockerignore

-When rebuilding an image, we don't necessary want the `node_modules` to be copy again, it's very inneficient.
-To prevent that to happen, we can use a `.dockerignore` file and specify the file/folder that should be ignored when building the image.
+When rebuilding an image, we don't necessarily want the `node_modules` to be copied again, this is very inefficient.
+To avoid this, we can use a `.dockerignore` file and specify the file/folder that should be ignored when building the image.

-Remember than our dockerfile is already installing the dependencies for us.
+Remember that our dockerfile is already installing the dependencies for us.

 ### Exercice